 International Accounting Standard (IAS) 1 Presentation of Financial Statements allows an entity to prepare either two performance statements i.e. income statement and statement of comprehensive income, or one performance statement only i.e. income statement and statement of comprehensive income (showing both items of income or loss for the period and items of other comprehensive income).
-The Fund, with effect from July 01, 2017, has changed its policy with regard to preparation of income statement and other comprehensive income and opted to prepare two separate performance statements i.e. "income statement" and "statement of comprehensive income" showing separately both income or loss for the year and items of other comprehensive income in separate statements.
+The Fund, with effect from July 01, 2017, has changed its policy with regard to preparation of income statement and other comprehensive income and opted to prepare two separate performance statements i.e. "income statement" and "statement of comprehensive income in separate statements.